ServiceStack/servicestack.net/MyApp/_posts/2025-11-04_typesense-ai-search.md

 [![](/img/posts/typesense-ai-search/ai_search_add_servicestack_reference.webp)](https://docs.servicestack.net)

+#### AI Search vs Instant Typesense Search

+AI Search is ideal for when you need conversational answers, explanations of concepts, or help understanding how different features work together.
+The AI excels at synthesizing information across multiple documentation pages to answer complex `how do I...` questions.

+Otherwise the existing instant Typesense Search is still the best option when you know exactly what you're looking for - like a specific API name, configuration option, or documentation page.

 ## What is Typesense AI Search?

 Typesense AI Search is a conversational interface that allows you to ask natural language questions about